melissamcewen/facebook-group-coc/README.md

 This includes, but is not limited to threats of violence, deliberate misgendering, intimidation, unwelcome sexual attention., and stalking.

+## 6: We prioritize marginalized people’s safety over privileged people’s comfort

+This means we will not act on complaints of things like "reverse isms" ("reverse racism", "reverse sexism", "cisphobia") and content that privileged people feel uncomfortable with (such as criticisms of racist/sexist/transphobic/classist ideas and behavior)

-## 4: Report violations of these rules
+## 5: Report violations of these rules

-Please PM or tag the admin team to let them know
+Please PM or tag the admin team to let them know *insert detailed information on how to do this*

-## 5: Consequences of violating this rules
+## 6: Consequences of violating this rules

 Depending on the severity of the violation, we will warn or remove the offending member